 Moonlight and Three Rivers star Alex O'Loughlin is rumored to be in talks to play Detective Steve McGarrett, 'cause, you know, CBS seems to like him and stuff.

-DDK is the first Lost star to score a new pilot for the upcoming TV season, and insiders confirm that his casting on Hawaii Five-O is in second position to Lost, of which he has only four more episodes to shoot.
+DDK is the first Lost star to score a new pilot for the upcoming TV season, and insiders confirm that his casting on Hawaii Five-O will not affect his schedule on Lost, of which he has only four more episodes to shoot.
 It helps that both series are being filmed on the same island.

-At Lost's premiere party in Hawaii last week, Daniel joked that the Lost cast might "conveniently" end up on the island again, à la Gilligan's Island, for a reunion special or two.
+Daniel joked that the Lost cast might "conveniently" end up on the island againl, à la Gilligan's Island, for a reunion special or two.
 "Who knows?
 Jin's got to travel.
 I'm sure Sun's father will send him on another errand somewhere."

 Correction: You can't do bad things to a fan-favorite Lostie who has a baby he's never met.
 You hear that, Lost producers?